jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 std::vector<Light> lightSources;
 ```

-Since we are using a different file for the fragment shader we need to tell OpenGL to use our new fragment shader which it compiles the shader program.
+Since we are using a different file for the fragment shader we need to tell OpenGL to use our new fragment shader when it compiles the shader program.

 ```cpp
 // Compile shader programs